William Pope McArthur: Oregon Territory

 McArthur and some of his shipmates were quite taken with Oregon and the Willamette Valley, he wrote:The climate is agreeable and healthy.
 The water is not inferior to any in the world.
 The face of the country is too uneven to permit as general cultivation, still it will and must soon become a great agricultural and stock growing country.
 The scenery is beautiful and in some places and some points of view the grandest that the eye ever beheld.
 Lieutenant Blunt who accompanied him on the expedition even made a land claim on behalf of himself, McArthur and Bartlett.
 McArthur's uncle, Senator Linn, along with Senator Thomas Hart Benton, had been an advocate of American expansion in the West.

 Death

-McArthur was not to survive the voyage to the east coast in 1850.
+McArthur was not to survive the voyage to the United States East Coast in 1850.
 He became ill on board with dysentery, died, and was buried in Panama.
-The Navy purchased the original 956 acres (387 ha) of the Mare Island Naval Shipyard on January 4, 1853.
+The U.S. Navy purchased the original 956 acres (387 ha) of the Mare Island Naval Shipyard on January 4, 1853.
 McArthur's family share was $5,218.20. in 1867, his body was disinterred and he was reburied on Mare Island.